Online and in Person

 I teach all courses online and in person.
 If you live within 250 miles of Santa Fe, New Mexico, and can get a small group of six or more people together, you can book me to run any of these courses in person.
 I am happy to travel further if you pay my travel expenses.
 Otherwise, you can book me to run almost any course online.

-The two foundational courses I teach are the Victim, Persecutor, Rescuer Course and the Four Bodies course, and the Emotional Contact course.
+The three foundational courses I teach are the Victim, Persecutor, Rescuer Course, the Four Bodies course, and the Emotional Contact course.
 These form the basis of all the other teachings and trainings.
 Without thes two foundational teachings, everything else is less effective.
 I strongly recommend you attend both these trainings before you attempt any of the advanced trainings.

 Introduction to the Victim, Persecutor, Rescuer Dynamics